Feedback Integrators: Non-Asymptotic Invariance for One-Step Methods and Gain Selection under Euler Discretization: Numerical Demonstration

 The Lyapunov function is defined as

 for $k_1 = 4$, $k_2 = 2$ where $L_0$ and $A_0$ represent the respective first integrals at initial value.
 We use $x_I = (1, 0, 0)$ and $v_I = (0, \sqrt{1.8}, 0)$ for the initial values, which correspond to $L_0 = (0, 0, \sqrt{1.8})$ and $A_0 = (0.8, 0, 0)$.
 The eccentricity of the Kepler orbit with initial value $(x_I, v_I)$ is $e = 0.8$, which corresponds to a period of $T = 70.2481$.
 We carry out integration on $[0, 1000T]$ interval.
 We estimate the Lipschitz constant of $\nabla V$ as $L \approx 515.4$.
-The gain update period for adaptive feedback integrator is set as $T_{\mathrm{period}} = 0.1$ seconds.
+The gain update period for adaptive feedback integrator is set as $T_{\mathrm{update}} = 0.1$ seconds.
 We obtain the results for $h \in \left[10^{-6}, 10^{-1}\right]$, with comparison with a benchmark framework, the \emph{Störmer--Verlet method}~\cite{Hairer2006}.

 Figure~\ref{fig:kepler_results} presents the accuracy results and Figure~\ref{fig:kepler_traj} illustrates the trajectories.
 Over the entire tested range of $h$, the adaptive gain feedback integrator keeps the error bounded.
-The fixed gain choice $\alpha=\tfrac{1}{hL}$ diverges only at the largest step $h = 10^{-1}$, whereas the unity gain scheme diverges for $h>10^{-8/3}\approx 2.15\times10^{-3}$.
+The Taylor-based fixed gain rule $\alpha=\tfrac{1}{hL}$ diverges only at the largest step $h = 10^{-1}$, whereas the unity gain scheme diverges for $h>10^{-8/3}\approx 2.15\times10^{-3}$.
 Relative to unity gain, these two variants achieve errors lower by several orders of magnitude.
-In this problem the adaptive scheme is more accurate than the fixed gain $\alpha=\tfrac{1}{hL}$, which is consistent with the pronounced variability of $|\nabla^2 V(x_k)|$ that spans $[30.22, 515.4]$ (about $17\times$).
-Thus, periodic gain update better tracks the changing Lipschitz scale than a single global setting. adaptive gain and the fixed gain $\alpha=\tfrac{1}{hL}$ feedback integrators deliver the highest accuracy among all schemes across the tested range of $h$, at the expense of only a slight increase in computational cost.
+In this problem the adaptive scheme is more accurate than the fixed gain $\alpha=\tfrac{1}{hL}$, which is consistent with the pronounced variability of $\left\|\nabla^2 V(x_k)\right\|$ that spans $[30.22, 515.4]$ (about $17\times$).
+Thus, periodic gain update better tracks the changing Lipschitz scale than a single global setting.
+Except at the largest step size where the fixed gain rule $\alpha=\tfrac{1}{hL}$ diverges, feedback integrators with fixed and adaptive gain selection achieve the lowest errors among the tested schemes, at the expense of only a slight increase in computational cost.
 For these feedback integrator variants, runtime is dominated by evaluations of $\nabla V$, so the cost depends strongly on the chosen $V$.
 Both feedback schemes also outperform the Störmer-Verlet method in accuracy at comparable step sizes, albeit with modestly higher cost.
-This trade-off is often acceptable considering the flexibility of feedback integrator scheme that is more broadly applicable whenever a suitable Lyapunov function $V$ and a baseline one--step integrator is available.